April 3, 2021

 The Chevron Street Wise program targeted 11 primary schools to implement road safety activities and distribute safety equipment.
 Majority of students come from low-income families where a survey reported that many parents were in favor of wearing a helmet, but could not financially do so.
-Since the Program’s implementation, nearly 9,000 members of the community received defensive road user skills including students, parents, and teachers.
+Since the program’s implementation, nearly 9,000 members of the community received defensive road user skills including students, parents, and teachers.

-Mr. Nattawut Chainarong, Shorebase Manager, Chevron shared, “Over the past 5 years since pioneering the CSW Program, the result of changes in road usage behavior of Songkhla people especially, the rate of helmet wearing of children and their parents have increased in all participating schools.
+Mr. Nattawut Chainarong, Shorebase Manager, Chevron shared, “Over the past five years since pioneering the CSW program, the result of changes in road usage behavior of Songkhla people especially, the rate of helmet wearing of children and their parents have increased in all participating schools.
 In addition, many schools have integrated the program education component into the course curriculum such as traffic management in front of the school, school radios, road safety corners, and other activities outside of the classroom.
 These achievements arose from the dedication and cooperation of all partners in Songkhla Province.’’

 Chevron Street Wise incorporates road safety education, extracurricular activities, parental and community activities, capacity-building events into a targeted approach to improve pedestrian and helmet skills of road users.

 To view more photos from the event, please click here.